 1. Environmental Threats and Regulations

 Not only do employees suffer as a result of company cost-cutting strategies but so too does the environment.
 Government and foreign investors alike tend to ignore local environmental regulations and policies although it is important to note that some maquiladoras abide by international standards that are higher than what the Mexican government demands.
 Perhaps the biggest public health and environmental threat caused by these factories come from the issue of hazardous waste storage.
 Improper waste storage and handling are some of the reasons that the border region is one of the most polluted in Mexico.
 Another factor that contributes to the pollution does not come from the maquiladora directly but rather from the people who work there.
 These individuals come from central and southern Mexico to work in the factories and because of the low-wages, they cannot afford to live in nearby cities.
-As a result, they create neighborhoods without electricity and proper sewage facilities which contribute to the waste that runs off into the river.
+As a result, they are forced to live in neighborhoods without electricity and proper sewage facilities which contribute to the waste that runs off into the river.
 These manufacturing facilities also significantly contribute to air pollution by emitting untold amounts of carbon monoxide and particulates.
 Both water and airways are polluted above the normal safety standards in and around the major maquiladora cities.